 Conquer them today with our convenient guide.Visit Conquering Insurance Issues and Problems

 Patients with cancer must often wage two battles: They fight to regain their health, and they fight to get what they deserve from their insurance plans.
 Here's how to get the most out of your coverage:

-Pull out your employee health-insurance handbook and read your health plan.
-It's not an exciting read, but reviewing the fine print now can reduce the likelihood of misunderstandings later on.
-(For example, some health plans require preauthorization for an MRI or CT scan.)
+Pull out the documents your health insurance company sent you and read your health plan.
+It’s not an exciting read, but reviewing the fine print now can reduce the likelihood of misunderstandings later on.
+For example, some health plans require preauthorization for an MRI or CT scan.
 Whether you have traditional (“fee for service”) health insurance or a managed care plan (such as a health-maintenance organization (HMO) or preferred-provider organization (PPO)), learn what you need to do to get the most out of your coverage.

 Among the things you’ll need to know: